Pashmina (graphic novel)

 Pashmina is a debut graphic novel written by Nidhi Chanani.
 The novel focuses on the relationship between an Indian-American mother and her teenage daughter.

 Synopsis

 Protagonist Priyanka Das's mother leaves India many years ago and refrains from revealing why, but Priyanka's discovery of a pashmina shawl hidden in a suitcase helps her imagine a homeland she has never been to.

-Adaptation
+Cancelled film adaptation

-On March 6, 2019, it was reported that Gurinder Chadha will be directing an animated musical feature film based on the novel for Netflix.
-It will be produced by Ashok Amritraj.
+On 6 March 2019, it was reported that Gurinder Chadha would be directing an animated musical feature film based on the novel for Netflix.
+Ashok Amritraj was to serve as a producer through his Hyde Park Entertainment banner.
+In December 2022, Chadha stated that the film was cancelled for unknown reasons.